-Launch an Instagram Ads campaign - Guide 2020
+Launch an Instagram Ads campaign - Guide 2022 (tips inside)

-One billion Instagram accounts are activated every single month, 90 per cent of accounts follow a business on Instagram.
+One billion Instagram accounts are activated every single month, 90 percent of accounts follow a business on Instagram.
 As a social marketer, Instagram ads are a tool not to neglect.
-It is a great opportunity for small businesses to create engaging ads to target the right audience and convert into sales.
+It is a great opportunity for small businesses to create engaging ads to target the right audience and convert them into sales.

 Understanding Of Instagram Ads